I'm a software technology executive with 20+ years of software engineering and software product development experience spanning:

 - controlling chaos

-Having worked in both large international corporations running geographically-distributed teams, and in smaller, early-stage companies where a more “hands on” approach is needed, I'm equally comfortable managing “in the large” as I am managing “in the small” and can adapt my approach accordingly (and I can even do both at the same time!)
+Having worked in both large international "matrixed" organizations running geographically-distributed teams, and in smaller, early-stage companies where a more hands-on approach is needed, I'm equally comfortable managing “in the large” as I am managing “in the small” and can adapt my approach accordingly.

-Before joining CloudPay, I worked for SunGard Financial Systems as Chief Technology Officer of Alternative Investments (before Alternative Investments was organizationally absorbed into Institutional Asset Management) and was responsible for technology across the six SunGard businesses which service the alternative investments space (APT, FastVal, Monis, InvesTier, Investran, and VPM).
+Prior to that, I worked for SunGard Financial Systems as Chief Technology Officer of Alternative Investments and was responsible for technology across the six SunGard businesses which service the alternative investments space (APT, FastVal, Monis, InvesTier, Investran, and VPM).

 Prior to SunGard, I worked at Yahoo in two senior leadership roles: